$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

-We say that $\nu$ is orbifold effective by $f$ and call $\nu$ being of type $(g,r,{\bm \mu})$. \ed \br This definition is well-defined, see Remark \ref{rem well-defined}.
+\br This definition is well-defined, see Remark \ref{rem well-defined}.
 Note that there are examples where $\nu$ is not orbifold effective, see Example \ref{ex non orbifold effective}.
-On the other hand, under certain Hodge structure assumptions for $\nu$ (considered as an element in $H^1(X,\Z)$), it is always orbifold effective.
-For example, if $\nu$ is of type $(1, 1)$, i.e., $\nu \in F^1 H^1(X,\C)\cap \overline{F^1 H^1(X,\C)}$, then $\nu$ is orbifold effective.
-Here $F$ stands for the Hodge filtration.
-In particular, if $H^1(X,\Q)$ has pure Hodge structure of weight $(1,1)$, then any epimorphism $\nu\colon \pi_1(X)\twoheadrightarrow\Z$ is orbifold effective of type $(0,r,{\bm \mu})$.
-(This is why we include null orbifold maps in our definition.)
-This assumption holds if $X$ has a smooth compactification $\overline{X}$ such that $H^1(\overline{X},\Q)=0$.
-Typical examples are hyperplane arrangement complement, toric arrangement complement and the complement of some algebraic curves in $\mathbb{CP}^2$.
-For more details about these statements, see Remark \ref{rem Hodge}. \er
+On the other hand, if $H^1(X,\Q)$ is a pure Hodge structure of type $(1, 1)$, (i.e. $X$ has a smooth compactification $\overline{X}$ such that $H^1(\overline{X},\Q)=0$), then any epimorphism $\nu\colon \pi_1(X)\twoheadrightarrow\Z$ is orbifold effective.
+This is why we include null orbifold maps in Definition \ref{def orbifold map}.
+Typical examples are hyperplane arrangement complement, see Remark \ref{rem Hodge}. \er